Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 To my great surprise, this is far from being obvious with other brands, even though it is still very reassuring.

-How to wear this Loden coat?
+How to wear this loden coat?

 With a turtleneck and Paraboots

-• the turtleneck provides a very effective mid layer
+• The turtleneck provides a very effective mid layer

-• the woolen cloth of the coat is a solid protection against the wind
+• The woolen cloth of the coat is a solid protection against the wind

 • wool joggers protect your legs

-As for Paraboots, usually I'm not a big fan of the models.
+As for Paraboots, I'm usually not a big fan of the models.

-Coat, sweater, BonneGueule joggers , Paraboots shoes.
+Coat, sweater, BonneGueule jogging pants , Paraboots shoes.

 With a cardigan and a chambray shirt